safar1212/Portfolio/README.md

 ### Create a footer

 ## Live Preview

--This site was built using [GitHub Pages](https://safar1212.github.io/Portfolio/).
+-This site was built using Github Pages [Live Version](https://safar1212.github.io/Portfolio/).